kwsportracing/site/docs/rules.md

 ### Rain Policy

-We run rain or shine.
+We run rain or shine at our discretion.
 If you prefer not to "risk" riding in the rain, you can always register at the gate.
 (Gate price applies)

 ### Cancellation/Transfer Policy